czernous/persian-hugo/exampleSite/content/about/_index.md

 ---
 **"I have no special talents.
 I am only passionately curious." _-Albert Einstein_**

 Hi, My name is Ruth.
-I am a lifestyle blogger.
 Just here, sharing my curiosities with you.
-I write about Health, Beauty, Digital marketing.
+I write about Health (Fitness, Nutrition, Weight loss, Beauty) and Digital marketing.

 **Work with me**

 Interested in working with me.
 Here's how?
-I am a qualified copywriter who can write well researched and engaging content specifically targeted to your audience that they can't resist.
+I am a qualified copywriter who can write well researched and engaging content specifically targeted to your audience they can't resist.

 I write: